naaman10/mpdss-new/index.md

       paediatric dentistry to deliver talks to Manchester dental students.
 We find it imperative that dental students are given the opportunity to gain early exposure to paediatric dentistry in order to foster interest in the speciality and to help them become well-rounded dentists.
+This is supported by our podcast that is designed for dental students, dental professionals, and even members of the public!
+We interview a range of paediatric specialists and innovators in the world of children’s oral health.
+We have aims to interview parents and patients, to get their perspective on certain topics.
   - card_image:
       image: "/v1612343064/mpdss/assets/undraw_doctors_hwty_bltsf7.png"
       image_alt: Medical students
-    card_text: Being able to chart mixed dentition easily is a refined skill and dental students can often worry about their competency in regards to this task. - This is why our society aims to create and deliver a mixed dentition course to dental students (of all year groups) at the University of Manchester.
+    card_text: Anatomy knowledge is extremely important for dentistry.
+The society provides anatomy revision sessions to help aid first and second year Manchester Dental students.
+These regular webinars are run by volunteers in upper years to help students ace those exams!
 description: ''
 menu:
   header: